-In 2007 and 2008 we ran pilot programmes.
-From 2009 on we support 5 students at CERN each summer.
+The Institute of Particle Physics supports Canadian undergraduate students participating in the CERN summer student programme.
 To get some idea of what our student are doing during their time at CERN have a look at our list of past recipients with links to their research reports.

 CERN, the European Laboratory for Particle Physics, is the home of the Large Hadron Collider (LHC) and the birthplace of the World Wide Web.

-At the time of application students must be registered in an undergraduate programme at a Canadian (or similar) university, leading to a Bachelor of Science or Engineering degree.
+The program is open to Canadian Citizens and permanent residents.
+At the time of application students must be registered in an undergraduate programme at a Canadian university, leading to a Bachelor of Science or Engineering degree.
 They should be within two years of graduation by the beginning of the summer they are applying to spend at CERN.
 They must be majoring in physics, engineering, or computer science.
 Students who have previously spent a summer at CERN (whether part of this program or not) are not eligible.

-We have arranged the selection process and financial support for these positions to allow students at Canadian universities, who may also be awarded NSERC USRA summer positions to hold them concurrently.
+We have arranged the selection process and financial support for these positions to allow students at Canadian universities, who may also be awarded NSERC USRA summer positions, to hold them concurrently.
 Students can also hold these positions concurrently with a TRIUMF summer student position.

 Applying for the IPP CERN Summer Student programme is easy.
 You just have to complete these 3 easy steps:

-Review of applications will begin on January 7, 2013.
+Review of applications will begin on January 6, 2014.
 You are encouraged to have your application and all supporting materials submitted before this date, but we will continue accepting applications after that date until all positions are filled.